1. About nefopam

 What if I take too much?

-If you've accidentally taken too much, you may feel very sleepy or agitated, hallucinate (see things that aren't there) and your heart may beat very fast.
-In serious cases you can have fits or become unconscious and may need emergency treatment in hospital.
+If you've taken too much, you may feel very sleepy or agitated, see things that are not there and your heart may beat very fast.
+In serious cases you can have seizures or fits or become unconscious.
+You may need emergency treatment in hospital.

 The amount of nefopam that can lead to an overdose varies from person to person.

-Some painkillers, like codeine, have similar side effects to nefopam.
-This means you may get more side effects if you take them together.
+Some opioid painkillers (like codeine, dihydrocodeine and morphine) have similar side effects to nefopam.
+This means if you take them together you are more likely to get more side effects such as feeling sick, confusion or dizziness.

 Speak to your doctor or pharmacist before taking any painkillers along with nefopam.